 All sorts of things -mainly 2nd line support- with computer software (boring according to some (my girlfriend amongst them), though opinions differ, I can't live without it/them)

-Speedskating (on ice of course, but also on 5 wheels per boot),
+Speedskating (on ice of course, but also on wheels),

 World War Two aviation,